telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/validation-to-column.md

 ## See Also

-Other articles and how-to examples on Kendo UI Spreadsheet:
+Other articles on the Kendo UI Spreadsheet:

 * [Spreadsheet JavaScript API Reference](/api/javascript/ui/spreadsheet)
 * [How to Bind Charts to Sheet Data]({% slug howto_bindcharttosheet_spreadsheet_widget %})